Goodness-Chukwudi/Goodness-Chukwudi/README.md

 - 👋 Hi, I’m Chukwudi Ibeche
 - 👀 I’m interested in building amazing software solutions.
-I'm a Full Stack Software Engineer and currently focuses on JavaScript and the technologies in it's ecosystem.
+- 👀 I'm a Full Stack Software Engineer and currently focuses on JavaScript and the technologies in it's ecosystem.
-- 🌱 I’m currently learning Asp.Net
+- 🌱 I’m also proficient with C# and .net
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
 - 📫 You can reach me on ibechechukwudi@gmail.com

 <!---